 Now you know what to look for in a lender, how can you find one?
 It’s very difficult trying to guess how lenders make assessments and how much they’ll lend.
 For a mortgage advisor, it’s quite a simple task.
 This is because mortgage advisors are placing mortgages with lenders on a daily basis.
-The experience of placing mortgages over a long period of time enables brokers to understand individual lender criteria.
+The experience enables brokers to understand individual lender criteria.

 Advisors would also avoid lenders that are likely to decline you based on the information provided.
-Remember, affordability is one part of your entire application.
-There are a number of other variables lenders will assess.
+Remember, affordability is only one part of your entire application.
+There are a number of other factors lenders will assess.

 Lenders can assess how maternity leave may impact your business.
-You might have employees that run the business and therefore going on maternity leave will have little or no impact.
-If you’re very hands-on in your business, then maternity leave will have a significant impact on any income generated.
+You might have employees and therefore going on maternity leave will have little or no impact.
+If you’re a sole trader, then maternity leave may have a significant impact on any income generated.

 In all honesty, it can be difficult to secure a mortgage on maternity leave with bad credit.
 This is because the lenders that will consider your full salary figure as an income, don’t typically approve applications with bad credit.
 Nonetheless, a mortgage with bad credit is possible.